Turn evaporation into water resilience for AI.

 04 Allocate 25-yr WRIA™ to the operator

-Evaporation-suppression range from RHST laboratory and field measurements.
-Irrigation and yield figures independently assessed for the Solar Impulse Efficient Solution label (2023).
+Evaporation-suppression range from RHST laboratory and field measurements; irrigation and yield figures are site-specific, measured against a baseline.
 Context: 25–50% of irrigation water is lost to evaporation (UN FAO); reservoir evaporation is estimated at ~20% of global consumptive water use (Zhao et al., Nature Communications, 2022).

 The constraint